 The cost of cheek fillers depends on the brand, the number of syringes used, your provider’s fees and their location.
 When pricing cheek filler options, remember to also factor in how often you’ll need repeat treatments.

 |Bellafill||PMMA||$1,000||Up to 5 years|

-Cheek injections are considered cosmetic treatments, so they aren’t covered by insurance.
-You’ll need to be prepared to pay out of pocket or talk to your provider about financing options to help you cover the procedure.
+Cheek injections are considered cosmetic treatments, therefore they aren’t covered by insurance.
+To help with payments, you can speak with your provider about financing options when you discuss a treatment plan..